-Some Causes of Excessive Sweating
+Symptoms of Excessive Sweating

 People who sweat excessively are frequently anxious about their condition, and it may lead to social withdrawal.
 This anxiety may make the sweating worse.

-Excessive sweating can be controlled to some degree with commercial antiperspirants.
-However, stronger treatment is often needed, especially for the palms, soles, armpits, or genital area.
-A prescription-strength aluminum chloride solution may help.
+A prescription-strength aluminum chloride solution applied to the skin is stronger than a commercial antiperspirant and is often needed to treat excessive sweating, particularly of the palms, soles, armpits, or genital area.
 At night, the person first dries the sweaty area and then applies the solution.
 In the morning, the person washes the area.
 At the start of treatment, the person must apply the solution several times until the sweating is controlled.
 Then an application once or twice a week is sufficient to maintain relief for as long as necessary.
 The solution should not be applied to inflamed, broken, wet, or recently shaved skin.
-Sometimes doctors give the person an anticholinergic drug (such as glycopyrrolate or oxybutynin) to take before applying the solution to prevent sweat from washing the aluminum chloride away.
-However, these drugs can cause side effects that lead people to stop using them (see Anticholinergic: What Does It Mean?).
+Sometimes doctors also give the person an anticholinergic drug to take by mouth (see below), which can cause anticholinergic side effects.

 Tap-water iontophoresis, a process in which a weak electrical current is applied to the sweaty areas (typically palms or soles) for 10 to 20 minutes, is sometimes used.
 This routine is done daily for 1 week and then repeated weekly or about twice per month.